Andrew Yang 2020 presidential campaign: Fundraising

 On March 11, 2019, Yang announced on Twitter that he surpassed the fundraising threshold of 65,000 donors, which qualified him to participate in the first round of Democratic primary debates.
 On June 28, Yang announced that he reached 130,000 donors, which met the fundraising criterion for the third round of Democratic primary debates.
 By November 30, Yang had over 300,000 donors according to his campaign.

 In the first quarter of 2019, Yang raised $1.7 million, of which more than $250,000 came from "the last four days of the quarter".
 According to Yang's campaign, "the average donation was $17.92", and "99% of the donations were less than $200".
 In the second quarter, Yang raised $2.8M, an increase of $1.1M from the first quarter.
 The campaign stated that 99.6% "of its donors were small-dollar donors [who] gave less than $200".
 On August 6, Yang's third-quarter fundraising reached $2M, which increased to $2.8M on August 13, matching his total second-quarter fundraising.
 On August 15, he reached 200,000 unique donors.
 In the 72 hours after the third debate (held in mid-September), Yang's campaign raised $1 million, suggesting that it "is on track to raise significantly more in the third quarter" than in the second quarter, according to Politico.

 In the third quarter, Yang's campaign raised $10M, representing a 257% quarterly increase—the largest growth rate among the fundraising numbers of all candidates.
 The average donation was around $30, and 99% of the donations were $200 or less.
-According to The Washington Post, the campaign has raised a total of $15.2M and ranks first among all candidates "in percent of money coming from small-dollar donations".
+According to The Washington Post, the campaign has raised a total of $15.2M and ranked first among all candidates "in percent of money coming from small-dollar donations".

 In mid-October 2019, the creators of a new super PAC, called Math PAC, announced that they would be spending over $1 million to back Yang's campaign "so that a first-time candidate's voice isn't drowned out".
 Vox noted that it will be "a test for the candidate, who says he wants to eliminate super PACs".
 On January 2, 2020, Yang's campaign reported that it had raised $16.5 million in the fourth quarter, representing a growth of 65%.
 On December 31, 2019, the final day of the quarter, the campaign raised $1.3 million in donations, which was its most lucrative fundraising day to date.
 On February 1, 2020, the campaign announced that it had raised over $6.7 million in January, including $1.2 million raised on January 31 alone.

 Yang ultimately raised about $41.6 million over the course of his campaign.
 Of this amount, about $39.8 million was raised by Yang's campaign committee while the remainder came from outside groups.